Tom Killick

 Edgar Thomas Killick (9 May 1907 – 18 May 1953) was an English cricketer who played in two Tests in 1929.
 He became an ordained priest in his later life.

 Tom Killick was a right-handed batsman who generally either opened the innings or went in at the fall of the first wicket.
 Educated at St Paul's School, he played a few matches for Middlesex as a 19-year-old in 1926.
 He then went up to Jesus College, Cambridge, but was unimpressive in the freshmen's trial match in 1927.
 However, he was picked for Middlesex against the university team and scored 94 and an unbeaten 42: he was then chosen for the next few university matches but, apart from an 80 that drew comment from Wisden Cricketers' Almanack for slow scoring, did little and failed to win a Blue.
 He played regularly for Middlesex in the second half of the season.

-The following season, 1928, he failed again in two early games for Cambridge and again turned to Middlesex, scoring 82 in his second match for the county.
+In the following season 1928, he again failed in two early games for Cambridge.
+He then turned to Middlesex scoring 82 in his second match for the county.
 Given a further trial at Cambridge, he scored 100 against Surrey and 161 against Sussex, finishing top of the university averages and winning a Blue.
 In the 1928 season as a whole, he scored 1231 runs, at an average of 38.